Re-Frame Your Career as a Professional Journey

 Reputation: We leave a footprint on our journey, and it can be managed and leveraged.

-Professional Adventures: Along the way we will encounter adventures.
+Professional Adventures: Along the way, we will encounter adventures.
 Some are forced upon us, like job loss.
-Some of our our choosing and design, like proactive career change or starting your own business.
+Some of our choosing and design, like a proactive career change or starting your own business.
 Many people try and avoid any adventures while others seek them out.
 One way to think of some of these adventures is as quests where you have one of these personas:

-- Navigator: When you seek a career change and know (or think you know) what you want to do
+- Navigator: When you seek a career move and know (or think you know) what you want to do

 - Explorer: When you seek a career change without clear ideas about what’s next

 States: Another category of “states” which have a large bearing on your professional well-being.
-In addition to the ongoing battle between our ears to stay on course and not give up, there are range of states that colour our professional view.
-At any given time, we are constrained or empowered by our degree of clarity, confidence, market power and others.
+In addition to the ongoing battle between our ears to stay on course and not give up, there is a range of states that color our professional view.
+At any given time, we are constrained or empowered by our degree of clarity, confidence, market power, and others.

 - Degree of clarity: Who are you professionally?
 What is your offering?
 Are you clear on your natural target markets?

 - Degree of market power: The hard truth is that we have built and enjoy different levels of career capital and market power.